BAD BLOCK

 • The Abbey of Noirlac - Cultural Meeting Center - NOIRLAC (18)

-• Connected Cultures - Nouvelle Aquitaine Region and Drac of Nouvelle Aquitaine
+• Connected Cultures - Region Nouvelle Aquitaine and Drac of Nouvelle Aquitaine

 SUPPORT

-• The Company La Boîte à sel is conventioned by the Ministry of Culture - DRAC Nouvelle Aquitaine, and supported in its operations by the Region Nouvelle Aquitaine, the City of Bordeaux and the Department of Gironde.
+• The Company La Boîte à sel is conventioned by the Ministry of Culture - DRAC Nouvelle Aquitaine, and supported in its operation by the Region Nouvelle Aquitaine, the City of Bordeaux and the Department of Gironde.

 Read More